arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 </div>

 #### Steps
-- Normal Summon [_Legendary Fire King Ponix_].
+1. Normal Summon [_Legendary Fire King Ponix_].
-- Activate Ponix - add [_Fire King Sanctuary_] from Deck to hand.
+2. Activate Ponix - add [_Fire King Sanctuary_] from Deck to hand.
-- Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
+3. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
-- Activate Island - destroy [_Fire King Courtier Ulcanix_] in hand, add [_Sacred Fire King Garunix_] from Deck to hand.
+4. Activate Island - destroy [_Fire King Courtier Ulcanix_] in hand, add [_Sacred Fire King Garunix_] from Deck to hand.
-- A chain forms:
+5. A chain forms:
     - CL1: Activate Sacred - Special Summon it from hand.
     - CL2: Activate Ulcanix in GY - Special Summon [_Fire King High Avatar Garunix_] from Deck.
-- Activate Sacred - destroy [_Fire King High Avatar Kirin_] from Deck.
+6. Activate Sacred - destroy [_Fire King High Avatar Kirin_] from Deck.
-- Activate Kirin in GY - Special Summon Ulcanix from GY.
+7. Activate Kirin in GY - Special Summon Ulcanix from GY.
-- Activate Ulcanix in GY - destroy High Garunix and add a second Kirin from Deck to hand.
+8. Activate Ulcanix in GY - destroy High Garunix and add a second Kirin from Deck to hand.
-- Link Summon [_Promethean Princess, Bestower of Flames_].
+9. Link Summon [_Promethean Princess, Bestower of Flames_].
-- Activate Princess - revive Ponix from GY.
+10. Activate Princess - Special Summon Ponix from GY.
-- Pass turn.
+11. Pass turn.

 ##### Opponent's turn
-- In the Standby Phase:
+1. In the Standby Phase:
     - Activate High Garunix in GY - Special Summon it from GY.
     - Activate High Garunix on the field - destroy all other monsters on the field.